 Payers around the world are concerned about the cost of healthcare and the pricing of medicines.
-The requirement to satisfy healthcare purchasers on value for money is becoming an additional hurdle for product acceptance over and above the regulatory tests of safety, efficacy and guality.
+The requirement to satisfy healthcare purchasers on value for money is becoming an additional hurdle for product acceptance over and above the regulatory tests of safety, efficacy and quality.

 While it is appropriate for payers to seek value for money when purchasing medicines, this often translates into cost-containment measures that delay patient access to new medicines and make it difficult even for significantly improved therapies to achieve a price that reflects added value.
 Healthcare budgets could be managed in a more strategic and long-term manner.
 Focus should shift to value not cost and pricing should reflect value.
 Value should be defined broadly.
 What matters is whether a medicine works and responds to medical and patient needs.
 If so, it should be rewarded appropriately.
-Payers must also allocate their resources efficiently to provide the best health outcomes.
-Attention should be focused in three areas: prevention, innovation and better management of chronic diseases.
-As part of this triple solution, innovative medicines and vaccines will play a key role by preventing, or providing better treatments for expensive diseases such as cervical cancer, breast cancer, asthma, Alzheimer's and diabetes.